-She JUST finished post on a webseries, “Whatta Lark”, that pairs a quiet, introverted woman with the fiercest and most loveliest of Drag Queens.
-The trailer can be seen on this website.
-And the show can be watched on Amazon and youtube.
+She JUST finished post on a webseries, “Whatta Lark”, that pairs a quiet, introverted woman with the fiercest and most loveliest of Drag Queens; the show can be watched on Amazon and youtube.

 America is shopping a sci-fi action proof of concept called ALT.
-As well as one exploring how to move on 16after domestic violence set in a superhero universe called “Fight or Flight”.
+As well as one exploring how to move on after domestic violence set in a superhero universe called “Fight or Flight”.
 Her short “Protectress”, Xena inspired Fantasy, winner of Best Action and Best Fantasy so far on the festival circuit, was the ultimate experience in female empowerment both in story and behind the camera.
-Her short “Just In Time”, a film that is Jumanji meets Quantum Leap is also just now starting it’s festival circuit and won Best Director at the Broad Humor Film Festival.
-And a proof of concept based on a dream she had called [selection], is currently in development with Madhouse Entertainment & Cantina Creative.
+Her short “Just In Time”, a film that is Jumanji meets Quantum Leap is also just starting it’s festival circuit and won Best Director at the Broad Humor Film Festival.
+And a proof of concept based on a dream is currently in development with Madhouse Entertainment & Cantina Creative.

-America is currently directing season four of an animated series for Mattel.
-She is also attached to direct two features, one a satirical, genre, action comedy called “Smash Girl” about a punk girl band with superpowers and the other, a heart felt, brilliantly subtle drama, “It’s Not Me”.
+America directed season four of an animated series for Mattel and is attached to direct two features, one a satirical, genre, action comedy called “Smash Girl” about a punk girl band with superpowers and the other, a heart felt, brilliantly subtle drama, “It’s Not Me”.